nlenno1/gym-fit-MS4/README.md

 ### 1. Permission Level 1 - Guest User/Not logged in
 At this level, Users can;
 - View all basic information about the business,
-- View all products and classes avaliable for purchase,
+- View all individual classes avaliable for purchase,
-- Add any classes or products to their bag,
+- Add any individual class to their bag,
 - Purchase the contents of the bag, by entering their information, and recieve confirmation of the transaction on completion,
 - Create an account, either seperatly or as part of the check out procedure,

 ### 2. Permission Level 2 - User Logged In/Customer
 At this level, Users can;
 - Do everything from Permission Level 1,
-- View all data stored in relation to their account, including basic details, shipping address and order/class order history,
+- View all data stored in relation to their account, including basic details, address and order/class order history
 - Update their account information, via their account Profile page
-- Add products/classes to their wish/favourite lists
+- Add classes to their favourite lists
 - Buy class tokens or a subscription
-- Leave rating on products or classes
+- Leave rating on classes attended

 ### 3. Permission Level 3 - Admin
 At this level, Users can;
-- Do everything from Permission Level 1 and 2 apart from edit users account information,
+- Do everything from Permission Level 1 and 2
-- Create, View, Edit or Delete products, product categories, classes and class categories,
+- Create, View, Edit or Delete classes and class categories
-- View details about the classes and attendees,
+- View details about the classes and attendees
-- Manage stock,
+- Manage instructor profiles
-- Recieve user communications,
+- Recieve customer communications

 # Database Schema